How to Choose Cabinet Hardware

 Many contemporary brass finishes are lacquered or sealed to slow oxidation and maintain their original appearance.
 Over time, subtle changes in tone can add character rather than detract from the finish.

-If a consistent appearance is preferred, selecting a protected or satin brass finish offers durability while retaining warmth.
+If a more consistent appearance is preferred, selecting a protected or satin brass finish offers durability while retaining warmth.

 What is the difference between satin brass and brushed brass?